slamice/wri/fiction/hipsters/first-draft/ch07 - Work, Cruise.md

 I thought for a bit, "I mean there were some that were just, I don't know, like, 'in general' people.
 But there are always a few gems."
 And I gestured to her, throwing a flirt.
 But I forgot who I was, who Renee was for just that second.
 Suddenly it was an accident.
 Immediately my face embarrassed forcing my eyes to look away.

 We rode the train with a few other direly bored riders.
 They wore their experiences as if like they were shaken or beaten up.
-All of them must have been waiting for the dryersbecause they wore the clothes they wore on laundry days.
+All of them must have been waiting for the dryers because they wore the clothes they wore on laundry days.
 I threw a few glances at the crowd, then snuch a few back at the bird.

 "I didn't talk too much.
 You werked a...
 Sha-me technologies?
 SHA-ke?
 La-ke?"
 She pronounced slowly, stuttering, wavering like a rag on a rustled laundry line (clothespin).